 There’s been a worldwide outcry about the unjust killing of Cecil the lion with hundreds of thousands protesting this horrific act.
 But are the violent actions of Walter Palmer, the American dentist who killed this majestic creature, really any different or worse than the daily actions of the vast majority of the world’s population?
 It’s time for the terribly unlikely vegan animal activist’s defense of Cecil’s the lion’s killer. [tweet this]

-Now before you leave an enraged comment on how heartless I am, stay with me through this thought process.
+Before you leave an enraged comment on how heartless I am, stay with me through this thought process.
 I’ve chosen again to not have any graphic footage in the video above in hopes that you and others be more willing to watch [though you can choose to just read as well].
-But if you do not believe what I am saying is true, please contact me through my website at the bottom of this page, and I can supply videos of the very realities I’ll be describing.
-I am happy to do so.

-Also, this is video post is not to invalidate the very appropriate reaction of being enraged by the horrific killing of a living being, in fact my goal is the very opposite of that.
+This is post is not meant to invalidate the very appropriate reaction of being enraged by the horrific killing of a living being—in fact my goal is the very opposite of that.

 In situations like this where mass global outrage is running high, it’s important for us to collectively look at the continuity of our reactions to our actions.